 - Follow up with a balancing toner.

-- Wait for the skin to dry fully, and place the patch directly on the pimple.
+- Wait for the skin to dry thoroughly, and place the patch directly on the pimple.

-- In 6 - 8 hours, remove the patch and wash your face with a gentle cleanser.
+- Remove the patch in 6 - 8 hours, and wash your face with a gentle cleanser.

 - Tone, moisturize, and you're on your way!

-- Acne patches also help increase the skin’s recovery because it prevents you from touching or picking at irritated blemishes.
+- Acne patches also help increase the skin's recovery by preventing you from touching or picking at irritated blemishes.

 Using your pink clay mask as a spot treatment

 Applying a small amount of the MDacne pink clay mask as a spot treatment is an excellent spot treatment option.
-You can apply your MDacne night cream to the whole face and then a small amount of the pink clay mask to single pimples.
-You can leave it on the skin for the night and wash it off in the morning.
+You can apply your MDacne night cream to the whole face and then a tiny amount of the pink clay mask to single pimples.
+You can leave it on the skin overnight and wash it off in the morning.

 Zinc oxide Acne spot treatment